kadel/rhdh-local/README.md

    cp env.sample .env
    ```

-   In most cases, when you don't need GitHub Auth or testing different releases you
-   can leave it as it is, and it should work.
+   In most cases, when you don't need GitHub Auth or testing different releases you can leave it as it is, and it should work.

 1. (Optional) Update `configs/app-config.local.yaml`.
-   If you need fetching files form from GitHub you should configure `integrations.github`.
+   If you need features that fetch files from GitHub you should configure `integrations.github`.
    The recommended way is to use GitHub Apps.
-You can find hints on how to configure it in [github-app-credentials.example.yaml](configs/github-app-credentials.example.yaml) or mode detailed instruction in [Backstage documentation](https://backstage.io/docs/integrations/github/github-apps).
+You can find hints on how to configure it in [github-app-credentials.example.yaml](configs/github-app-credentials.example.yaml) or a more detailed instruction in [Backstage documentation](https://backstage.io/docs/integrations/github/github-apps).

 1. Start RHDH Local.
    This repository should work with either `docker compose` using Docker Engine or `podman-compose` using Podman.
 When using Podman there are some exceptions.
 Check [Known Issues when using Podman Compose](#known-issues-when-using-podman-compose) for more info.